actions/setup-java/README.md

 </p>

 This action provides the following functionality for GitHub Actions runners:
 - Downloading and setting up a requested version of Java.
-See [Usage](#Usage) section for the list of supported distributions
+See [Usage](#Usage) for a list of supported distributions
-- Extracting and caching custom version of Java from local file
+- Extracting and caching custom version of Java from a local file
 - Configuring runner for publishing using Apache Maven
 - Configuring runner for publishing using Gradle
 - Configuring runner for using GPG private key
 - Registering problem matchers for error output

 ## V2 vs V1
-- V2 has support of custom distributions and provides support of Zulu OpenJDK and Adoptium (former AdoptOpenJDK) out of the box.
+- V2 has support of custom distributions and provides support of Zulu OpenJDK and Adoptium (formerly known as AdoptOpenJDK) out of the box.
 V1 supports only Zulu OpenJDK
 - V2 requires you to specify distribution along with the version.
 V1 defaults to Zulu OpenJDK, only version input is required.
 Follow [the migration guide](docs/switching-to-v2.md) to switch from V1 to V2

 ## Usage